thacer13/config-files/README.md

 ![Header](https://i.imgur.com/Lu2dBCL.png)

 > [!NOTE]
-> This isn't intended to work out-of-the-box in *any* environment except my own.
+> You will have to make tweaks and adaptations.
+This config doesn't have out-of-the-box public usage in mind.

 ## Installation